killerswin2/RVCSS/README.md

-This is the Intercept plugin template project.
+This is a plugin that allows for calling C# code from the RV engine.